Nekina/my-arduino-projects/index.md

 In this project, the patterns are programmed via AVR programming (i.e. by directly controlling the registers of the ATmega328p microcontroller chip) and timer overflow interrupts.
-A kind-of non-conventional way to do it but definitely worth for practice!
+A kind-of unconventional way to do it but definitely worth it for practice!

 ### Main Features